alexpohl/alexpohl.github.io/_pages/GRISLI_howto.md

 ## Colinear vectors

-Somestimes GRISLI crashes because it cannot compute ice-sheet dynamics due to vector co-linearity.
+Sometimes GRISLI crashes because it cannot compute ice-sheet dynamics due to vector co-linearity.
 In this case, there is no known solution: just change your experimental setup to avoid the situation (which luckily remains rare).